HNoMS Helge Ingstad (F313): Collision with oil tanker

 On 8 November 2018, while returning from a NATO exercise, she was navigating inshore waters north of Bergen at speeds of up to 17.4 kn.
 Starting from around 03:40 there was a watch handover on board Helge Ingstad, during which three oncoming vessels were noted.
 After radio communication was established, and upon being asked to alter course to starboard, to avoid the 250 m, 112,939 t, Maltese-flagged oil tanker Sola TS, escorted by VSP Tenax, which had just left its berth, Helge Ingstad believed the vessel calling them to be one of the oncoming vessels they were tracking on radar.
 Assuming the tanker, slow moving and with its bright deck lights obscuring its navigation lights, to be part of the shore installation, the frigate intended to pass it before altering course moving near her starboard channel margin.
 By the time they realised their error they were within 400 m of Sola TS and it was too late to avoid a collision.
-Preben Ottesen, the ship's commanding officer, stated that he was asleep in his cabin when the collision happened, and was in fact awakened by the collision.
+Preben Østheim, the ship's commanding officer, stated that he was asleep in his cabin when the collision happened, and was in fact awakened by the collision.

 The collision caused severe damage to Helge Ingstad, which lost control of engine and steering, with a large breach along her side from the starboard torpedo launchers to the stern.
 The vessel grounded and continued to take on water, through the propeller shaft and stuffing boxes.
 Seven sailors were injured in the incident.
 By late morning she had developed a severe list to starboard with most of the stern submerged.
-Despite damage control efforts the vessel sank in the early hours of 13 November, with only small sections of the superstructure remaining above water.
-The failure of the vessel's watertight integrity led to an immediate safety alert to designers Navantia, calling on them to advise operators of similar vessels on any necessary measures to address safety, however, a possible design flaw at Navantia was dismissed, as the accident report points to a succession of human failures.
+Inadequate damage control efforts like leaving open water tight doors led to the vessel sinking in the early hours of 13 November, with only small sections of the superstructure remaining above water.
+A possible design flaw at Navantia was dismissed, as the accident report points to a succession of human failures.
 This is the first incident of such scale in the Royal Norwegian Navy since 1994, when HNoMS Oslo was lost after it ran aground.

+Norwegian defence department's report found that 53 of 88 rules and "barriers" meant to avoid collisions were violated by the Helge Ingstad in this case.
+In addition, they found that the crew on the bridge had little experience.

-Unlike Helge Ingstad, Sola TS only suffered minor damages in its front and was never in danger of sinking.
+Unlike Helge Ingstad, Sola TS only suffered minor damage in its front and was never in danger of sinking.
 She was able to continue to her destination after the incident.
 The tanker subsequently sailed to a shipyard in Gdańsk for repairs and was back in regular service by late December 2018.

 Following the frigate's sinking, a local fish farming company, which had had to move fish from the area due to spill of diesel oil from the vessel, claimed one million kroner (US$ 116,000) in damages from the Ministry of Defence.